Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 You probably have leads that poked around a few pages and filled out a form to download a whitepaper or e-book -- but blew off every follow-up email you sent.
 You could automatically dismiss them as a waste of time, but you may miss out on good leads.
 In particular, B2B sales cycles tend to be several months to years long, so don’t pout because you didn’t close a sale in month 1.

 Here’s another common practice that may bite you in the rear: disqualifying leads who converted with a personal email address (rather than “firstname.lastname@example.org”).
 Weeding out the “@gmails” of the world can work for big corporations with high lead volumes.
-But this doesn’t necessarily work for smaller companies who need all the leads they can get.
+But this doesn’t necessarily work for smaller companies that need all the leads they can get.
 These companies may need to manually qualify their leads because they may find email@example.com does a lot of job-related research off the clock (and therefore used his personal email).

 Sicking Sales on a Lead Before They’re Ready